 The Senior citizen population is the fastest growing population in the country.
-Surveys show that persons over age 65 are victims of crime far less frequently than younger people.
-Many senior citizens are so afraid of crime that they shut themselves up in their homes and really go out.
+Surveys show that persons over age 65 are victims of crime far more frequently than younger people.
+Many senior citizens are so afraid of crime that they shut themselves up in their homes and rarely go out.
 Isolating ourselves behind locked doors only makes it easier for criminals to work in the neighborhood.
 You can reduce opportunities for criminals to strike by being alert, careful and following these tips.

 When you are out…